bparanj/crystal/electronics/book/component-notes.md

 - protecting LEDs or other semiconductors from excessive current
 - adjusting or limiting the frequency response in an audio circuit (in conjunction with other components)
 - pulling up or pulling down the voltage at the input pin of a digital logic chip
-- controlling a voltage at a point in a circuit.
+- controlling a voltage at a point in a circuit

 In this last application, two resistors can be placed in series to create a voltage divider.